 After transferring patient support to or from the Automated Impella Controller, perform each of the following patient management checklist items:

 - 1. Confirm Impella Catheter placement using echocardiography. - 2.
-Confirm the anchor is secure on the Impella Catheter to prevent catheter migration.
+Tighten the Tuohy-Borst valve (tighten all the way to the right) on the Impella Catheter to prevent catheter migration.